Russian analyst set to face trial on charges of lying to FBI

 The first case was against an FBI lawyer, Kevin Clinesmith, who was accused of altering an email related to the surveillance of former Trump campaign aide Carter Page.
 It ended in a guilty plea and a sentence of probation – and involved FBI misconduct already uncovered by the Justice Department’s inspector general.

-Last year, Durham's team charged a Democratic lawyer with making a false statement to the FBI's top lawyer during a 2016 meeting in which he presented information about a purported — and ultimately debunked — backchannel between a Russia bank and the Trump organization.
+Last year, Durham's team charged a Democratic lawyer with making a false statement to the FBI's top lawyer during a 2016 meeting in which he presented information about a purported digital backchannel between a Russia bank and the Trump organization.
+The FBI investigated but found no suspicious contact.
 The case against the lawyer, Michael Sussmann, ended in a swift acquittal in May.

 Durham's work has continued deep into the Biden administration Justice Department, but the Danchenko trial seems likely to be the last criminal case his team will bring.
 It is not clear when Durham might produce a report summarizing his findings.